Pixel Pitch Calculator

 Desktop Monitors (0.15mm - 0.30mm)

 Standard computer monitors have extremely small pixel pitches.
 A 27-inch 4K monitor has approximately 0.155mm pixel pitch, while a 27-inch 1080p monitor has 0.311mm pitch.
-These fine pitches ensure sharp images at typical desktop viewing distances.
+These fine pitches ensure sharp images at typical desktop viewing distances — use our pixel density calculator to compare the total pixel counts of these monitor configurations.

 The Relationship Between Pixel Pitch and Viewing Distance